 My Lords, these very serious allegations come in the context of the former CEO of Cambridge Analytica claiming that he could fix election outcomes for a fee, using entrapment.
 Does the noble Lord think that the maximum £20,000 fine per offence that can be imposed by the commission is anywhere near meeting the gravity of the allegations, if proven?
 Does he consider the Government have shown respect for the independence of the commission, when the Foreign Secretary arrogantly dismissed the whistleblower’s claims as utterly useless?
 Will the Prime Minister apologise for the shameful outing of Mr Sanni by her political secretary?

-My Lords, on the first part of the noble Lord’s question, it is the Information Commissioner’s Office that is investigating the specific allegations about the misuse of data by Cambridge Analytica and their associates.
+My Lords, on the first part of the noble Lord’s question, it is the Information Commissioner’s Office that is investigating the specific allegations about the misuse of data by Cambridge Analytica and its associates.
 That is a different regime to the one that comes under the Electoral Commission.
 On the specific question of the £20,000 fine, the noble Lord is correct that the Electoral Commission has expressed concern in the past that this might be regarded as simply the cost of doing business, and it is making representations that it should be enhanced to a higher level.
 The Government are considering those representations and, alongside any other recommendations that come out of the investigation currently under way, we will then consider what further action to take.
 Whatever the Foreign Secretary may have said about these allegations, it is the independent Electoral Commission that has the final word as to whether or not an offence has been committed.
 I have nothing to add to what the Prime Minister has said on the final part of the noble Lord’s question.

 My Lords, is it the case that the Government are taking seriously attempts, either by foreign powers or by UK citizens or individuals, which strike at the very heart of the integrity of our whole democratic process?
 That is the question; that is the issue.
 The powers of the Electoral Commission, confronted by the power, influence and wealth of other countries and international organisations, are frankly derisory.
 That is the reality of the situation.
 I understand and accept what the Minister is saying about ongoing investigations.
 But if we are intent on protecting the strength, virility and fairness of our democracy, these situations have got to be addressed at a much higher level, and powers need to be enhanced to deal with them.